x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/recoverable-items-folder/recoverable-items-folder.md

 - When a mailbox is moved to another mailbox database, the Recoverable Items folder moves with it.

-- The Recoverable Items folder is indexed by Exchange Search and can be discovered by using In-Place eDiscovery.
+- The Recoverable Items folder is indexed by Exchange Search and can be discovered by using In-Place eDiscovery or Content Search in the Office 365 Security & Compliance Center.

 - The Recoverable Items folder has its own storage quota.